AndrewColligan/Paper-Reading-Notes/Notes/Other_Machine_Learning_Papers/GIoU.md

 ## Problem addressed / Motivation
 - IoU as a distance is a metric e.g. L<sub>IoU</sub> = 1 - IoU.
 - IoU is also invariant to the scale of the problem.
-- However, when there is not an intersect then IoU = 0 and will not reflect if the bounding boxes, it will have no gradient in these cases.
+- However, when there is not an intersect then IoU = 0 and the IoU will not reflect if the bounding boxes are in the vicinity to each other or far away.
+- In this case the IoU will have no gradient and therefore will not be differentiable.
+- This means that the IoU cannot be used as the loss function.

 ## Idea / Observation / Contribution
 - A generalised IoU (GIoU) for both use as a new loss and a new metric.